The UGA Advantage: Double Dawgs Program (Computer Science BS/ Computer Science MS in five years) has been approved to start in Fall 2017.

 12 credit hours will be counted for both the BS and MS for any student enrolled in the new program.

 A student wishing to pursue the dual degree must first submit an application to be admitted to the program pathway.
-For the dual program, students must have completed 60 - 90 credit hours and have completed the following courses with a grade of C or better.
+Students should apply for the program pathway in Athena (Student>Double Dawgs Pathways) AND complete the Pathways application below to be considered.
+To be eligible, students must have completed 60 - 90 credit hours and have completed the following courses with a grade of C or better

 - MATH 2250 Calculus I (Differential Calculus)